EntchenEric/ShopwarePluginQuickstartGuide/embeddingCSS.md

 Every time you make Changes to your SCSS you will have to build your project. in that process, the scss gets translated to a css file.

-# To build your CSS
+# To build your Project
 there are two ways:

 1: Development: